Print, Share, or View Spanish version of this article

 Keep daily routines for your baby.

-Give the baby balls, toys that roll, blocks, and containers to play with.
+Support your baby’s learning by giving her baby balls, toys that roll, blocks, and containers to play with.

 Help your baby when she needs it.

 Don’t allow your baby to watch TV or use computers, tablets, or smartphones.

 Consider making a family media plan.
 It helps you make rules for media use and balance screen time with other activities, including exercise.